PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 boundary, while the existing efficiency fixture proves one graph-index build.
 The eventual phase needs a frozen ModelIR/layout/diagnostics context, two stable IDs, and one fresh shared scope per invocation.

+That pair now uses `TerminalSingletonMaxPoolReshapeContext` and two stable IDs in `passes/terminal_singleton_maxpool_reshape_orchestration.py`.
+Each builder creates exactly one fresh scope shared by both cleanup invocations.
+The historical helper is a four-line delegate and remains between the same layout- gated blocks.
+The efficiency fixture now drives the explicit runner and still observes one graph-index build.
+Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.
+Characterize the neighboring late dequant/unary/fanout cluster and its shared scope next.